EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 This doc will explain you how to set up that structure and how the entities work. **Please read it before asking questions!** Maybe the answers are in there. :sweat_smile:

-If anything is wrong or unclear, yell at max480 (max480#4596 on [the Celeste Discord](https://discord.gg/celeste)) about that.
+If anything is wrong or unclear, yell at Maddie (maddie480#4596 on [the Celeste Discord](https://discord.gg/celeste)) about that.

 ## Table of Contents